 Back to prior page

 The Internet Broadway Database credits Gordon Jones as "the Wreck" in the early 1940s New York stage production of MY SISTER EILEEN.
 As noted above, Jones also essayed that same role (as "The Ramblin' Wreck From Georgia Tech") in the film version of MY SISTER EILEEN (Columbia, 1942).
 The Broadway database is at: https://www.ibdb.com/broadway-production/my-sister-eileen-1047#OpeningNightCast

-J. David Goldin's RadioGoldIndex website has Gordon Jones in several 1953-1954 Meet Mr. McNutley radio programs.
-When you get to the site, click "Start Here", then select "Search By Artist", then select J, then scroll down for Gordon Jones radio credits: http://radiogoldindex.com/
+J. David Goldin's RadioGoldIndex website has Gordon Jones in several 1953 - 1954 MEET MR. MCNUTLEY radio programs.
+When you get to the site, click "Start Here", then select "Search By Artist", then select J, then scroll down for Gordon Jones radio credits: https://radiogoldin.library.umkc.edu/

 Gordon Jones has a star on the Hollywood Walk of Fame: https://walkoffame.com/gordon-jones/

-Many of us remember Jones as "Mike the cop" in the Abbott and Costello TVer.
-In the late 1950s, he also had a semi-recurring role as "Butch Barton" on THE ADVENTURES OF OZZIE AND HARRIET TV show.
-Following is a link to info on the program.
-Scroll about 2/3 of the way down this webpage and you'll find a screen capture showing Jones with Parley Baer and Frank Cady: http://www.incredibletvandmovies.com/nelsons.html
+Many of us old timers remember Jones as "Mike the cop" in nearly three dozen Abbott and Costello television programs.
+He also appeared in about twenty episodes of MEET MR. McNULTY / THE RAY MILLAND SHOW.
+Another of his semi-recurring roles was portraying "Butch Barton" on THE ADVENTURES OF OZZIE AND HARRIET TV show.
+Following is a link to the O&H program.
+Scroll about 2/3 of the way down that webpage and you'll find a screen capture showing Jones with Parley Baer and Frank Cady: http://www.incredibletvandmovies.com/nelsons.html

+Back to prior page